 Haints in the Lowcountry

-Teresa found herself trying to avoid Minerva who became famous from her inclusion in the book and movie Midnight in the Garden of Good and Evil.
+Teresa found herself trying to avoid Minerva, a real person who became a famous character from her inclusion in the book and movie Midnight in the Garden of Good and Evil.
 In the story, she is described as a voodoo priestess, but we discovered that she is technically a “Root Doctor” or a “Root Lady.”
 You can find information about her final resting place here.

 So, what does that mean, Root Doctor?
 Well, as we learn from Teresa, putting a “root” on someone means putting a curse on them.